 But it’s not true that because someone lives in one place their information is not useful to you, especially today when most companies are global entities.

-When you only hear about US flight deals, it’s easy to get frustrated and think “those lucky bastards,” but every week I put together a weekly newsletter featuring deals from around the world.
-I know they exist, even if they aren’t as abundant as US deals:
+When you only hear about US flight deals, it’s easy to get frustrated and think “those lucky bastards,” but there are tons of flight deals out there:

 - Middle Eastern airlines are starting to offer cheap airfare via their hubs to India and Africa.

 - AirAsia offers incredible deals throughout Asia and Australia for as little as $100 per leg.

 - Norwegian Airlines can get you from Asia to Europe for $500 round-trip.

 - An expanding backpacker scene in South America has seen the rise of safe and cheap hop-on-hop-off buses like Peru Hop.